 George Lucas (characters) (uncredited)

-Bruce Vilanch (later a regular guest on Hollywood Squares)
+Bruce Vilanch (a sheepdog who later became a regular guest on Hollywood Squares)

 Starring (full cast list)